 N O T E S on the different series

 My breakthrough work began in 2002 with my 40" PASTEL PAINTINGS, resulting in the large 80" PASTEL PAINTINGS from 2005-2008.
 Working horizontally, I completely wet the large sheet of paper and worked from the nude model with compressed pastel, which, when wet, is very intense, thick, spontaneous, uncontrollable and sensuous.
 I could not be clean or accurate, but I could wash out and put in new heads and figures as often as needed until something unexpected happened.
 By this process a world peopled with unusual characters emerged.
 I discovered a form of psychological realism, a commentary on the human condition and interrelationships.
 It's the psychological aspect that interests me, and I believe the viewer responds to.
 It sucks them in and keeps them there, sometimes uncomfortably so.

 Parallel with these large works came my small, intimate PINK INKS, which are joyful, poignant moments, often funny, often off-putting.
-Ongoing since 2003, they just happen, with subtle changes over time.
+Ongoing since 2004, they just happen, with subtle changes over time.
 The work continues to the present: never planned, allowed to happen, always a surprise.
 And in 2015, out of the blue, I began to use acetate layers and the pink heads happened with masks and ultimately skulls.
-All this work is on interchangeable layers of acetate paper.
+This work is on interchangeable layers of acetate paper.

-My media has remained the same since 2002 when I feel my mature work began.
+Up until the wood panels, my media remained the same since 2002 when I feel my mature work began.
 I've used ink and pastels all this time.
 The heavy bodied, acrylic based ink is red earth colored, like blood, and the hard pastels melted in water is lush, like paint.
-My technique allows me to change anything at any time forever.
-Even an ink line can be made narrower with a razor blade.
+My technique allowed me to change anything at any time forever.
+Even an ink line could be made narrower with a razor blade.